josherrickson/stata-regression/stata_markdown/02-glm.md

 coefficient (positive and negative respectively), and there appears to be no gender effect.
 There are differences between regions.

 However, we *cannot* nicely interpret these coefficients, which are known as the "log odds".
-All we can say is that "As square footage increases, the probability of a house having a cellar increases.
+All we can say is that "As square footage increases, the probability of a house having a cellar increases."

 To add any interpretability to these coefficients, we should instead look at the odds ratios.
-These are the log odds, exponentiated.
+These are the exponentiated log odds.
 We can ask Stata to produce these with the `or` option.

 ~~~~
 <<dd_do>>